 Withdrawal of membership shall be made in writing to the Secretary.
 Termination of membership shall take effect at the time specified in the member’s notification and, if no time is specified, at the time of its receipt by the Secretary.
 The Secretary will inform the Executive Committee of the withdrawal of membership.
 Fees previously paid will not be refunded.

 1. The General Meeting of the HKSTA shall have power to alter any fees and subscriptions.

-2. Before HKSTA becomes a Regional Society of the ISST, all HKSTA members will pay fees to the Association, the amount of which is determined by the Executive Committee.
-After HKSTA has become a Regional Society of ISST, all CST and CST-T members will need to pay both the HKSTA and ISST membership fees.
+2. All HKSTA members will pay fees to the Association, the amount of which is determined by the Executive Committee.
+All CST and CST-T members will need to pay both the HKSTA and ISST membership fees.

 F. Termination of Membership